Thumbprint cookies on a plate filled with strawberry jam and Nutella Chocolate

 Press Gently: After rolling the balls, gently press using your thumb or the bottom handle of a wooden spoon till you have the perfect indent.
 If your dough starts to crack, just press it back together gently.

 The only limit is your imagination when it comes to filling these delicious baked goodies, and that’s why they are all year rounders for me.
-I used strawberry jam and Nutella chocolate for this recipe, but a few common examples are:
+I used Raspberry jam for this recipe, but a few common examples are:

 • Any Jam or Preserve that you enjoy consuming (strawberry, raspberry, blackberry, blueberry, and apricot jam are just a few ideas)